 Last year, our family did Super Mario Bros. for our family Halloween costume theme.
-After much research, I decided I wanted to be the iconic venus flytrap coming out of the pipe.
-The trouble was, I couldn’t find a costume or tutorial anywhere.
+After much research, I decided I wanted to be the iconic Venus flytrap coming out of the pipe.
+The trouble was, I couldn't find a costume or tutorial anywhere.
 My loss is your gain because I have the step by step for you!
-This costume is tedious, but requires next to new sewing and is worth every step.
+This costume is tedious, but requires next to no sewing and is worth every step.
 Some links are compensated Amazon affiliate links in this post.

 Red felt to cover the bowls